nexmo-community/node-stepup-auth/README.md

-# Using the Verify API for Step-up Authentication
+# Using Node.js and the Verify API for Step-up Authentication

 This repo contains the example code for our [tutorial](https://developer.nexmo.com/verify/tutorials/step-up-authentication/introduction/node) on using the Vonage Verify API to authenticate a user by their mobile phone number.
 It is written in Node.js using the Express framework.